 Good leaders are open to new ideas from the innovators in their lives; great leaders seek to implement new ideas from the greatest Innovator, God himself.
 In Strange Leadership, Greg shares a vision for cultivating Spirit-led innovation in your church or organization.
 Full of both inspiration and practical advice, this book is a good read for any leader or team with a desire to be part of creating something new.

 Greg Atkinson’s book, Strange Leadership, will be an invaluable help to churches of all sizes.
 I appreciated Greg’s humble honesty in admitting, “I offer no formulas or magic pills.” but what Greg does offer is a much needed understanding of the science of innovation in a church setting.
 Of particular interest to me was Greg’s insight into the role that obstacles and problems can play in releasing Spirit-intended creativity.
 Whether reading Strange Leadership alone or with a group, get ready for your innovation-juices to start flowing.

 In Strange Leadership Greg unfolds the many critical aspects of what it takes to be an innovative leader.
 The pungent mix of practical daily life applications, corresponding biblical examples and personal life experiences makes this a book that is easily absorbed by both novice and veteran leaders.
 The included action steps make this a book that is a genuine practical guide for those who aspire to be innovative leaders.

 Thank you Greg Atkinson for reminding us that innovation is much more than something we DO, and that ultimately it’s something we ARE.

-Choose from these three versions of the book.
+Choose from these two versions of the book.